Form Configuration

 These BiaFormLayoutConfigItem can be :

-BiaFormLayoutConfigRow<TDto>: a row that will contains a set ofBiaFormLayoutConfigColumn<TDto>BiaFormLayoutConfigGroup<TDto>: a group ofBiaFormLayoutConfigRow<TDto>under a title (title must refer to a traductible resource)BiaFormLayoutConfigTabGroup<TDto>: a bunch ofBiaFormLayoutConfigTab<TDto>that each contains otherBiaFormLayoutConfigItem
+BiaFormLayoutConfigRow<TDto>: a row that will contain a set ofBiaFormLayoutConfigColumn<TDto>BiaFormLayoutConfigGroup<TDto>: a group ofBiaFormLayoutConfigRow<TDto>under a title (title must refer to a translatable resource)BiaFormLayoutConfigTabGroup<TDto>: a set ofBiaFormLayoutConfigTab<TDto>that each contains otherBiaFormLayoutConfigItem

 // Config